 Tuition fees vary based on location.
 Tuition fees include lodging based on double occupancy and meals at the Valcour Educational Conference Center.
 Please see the hotel and travel options if traveling from out of town for the Medgar Evers College location.
-To Plattsburgh, visit www.amtrak.com for schedules for trains (for example, trains leave NY Penn Station to Plattsburgh, N.Y. in the AM).
+To Plattsburgh, click here or visit www.amtrak.com for schedules for trains (for example, trains leave NY Penn Station to Plattsburgh, N.Y. in the AM).

 Wild Seeds Retreat Administrative Schedule – Summer 2019

 May 24 – Deadline for applications.
 [EXTENDED FROM 5/15/19]

 June 24 – Confirmation of Acceptance by Residents

 July 10 – Deadline for Residents to Pay Tuition